 The Smokehouse, based on the Luss Estate on the banks of Loch Lomond, is the natural inheritor of a centuries old Highlands craft that has long given Scotland pride of place on the global map of epicurean excellence as home to the finest smoked salmon in the world.
 A relative new comer to the market, Luss Smokehouse is already making a huge name for their quality and taste.
 If visiting the village make sure you pick some samples up from the shop!

 This Scottish company have specialist divisions as butchers, fishmongers and greengrocers.
 They supply The Knockderry Country House Hotel with excellent quality meat and fish.
 The quality of product and service is demonstrated through Campbell Brothers Royal Warrant as providers of meat and poultry to the royal household.

-Based in Glasgow this sustainable coffee producer sources its delicious coffee from wonderful coffee farms around the world focussing on only roasting recent crop coffee of exceptional quality.
+Based in Glasgow this sustainable coffee producer sources their delicious coffee from wonderful coffee farms around the world focussing on only roasting recent crop coffee of exceptional quality.

 Braehead Foods are a fine food wholesaler and Scottish game supplier renowned throughout the hospitality industry for their quality, sourcing and supplying the best possible produce & giving the best possible service to hotels and restaurants.
 They collect their game birds from estates throughout Scotland.